We are accepting graduate student applications!

 Join Our Team

-We are accepting applications for graduate students to start Fall 2025 (applications due December 1st, 2024).
+We are accepting applications for graduate students to start Fall 2025 (Neuroscience track).
 If you are passionate about Neuroscience, Psychology, AI, or related fields and interested in joining a dynamic research team, we encourage you to reach out.
-To do so, please email Dr. Quinn Lee at jquinn1@ualberta.ca
+To do so, please email Dr. Quinn Lee at quinn.lee@ualberta.ca with a copy of your CV, academic transcripts, and brief statement of research interests.